 Q: My invoice amount has been deducted from my balance but the payment has not been received?
 A: If one of the answers below doesn’t apply please contact us.

-- Payments are made every 3 working days.
+- Payments are made every Tuesday and Thursday.
+(Cut off time 1pm)

 - The balance has been now been deducted from your label account and is pending for payment.

 - Paypal payments will go through instantly once we make your payment.